 That said, bone-in chicken takes longer to cook.
 I can sympathize with those of you who come home from work and are looking a delicious home-cooked meal, but don’t want to wait a long time for it.
 That’s why I’m sharing this recipe with boneless, skinless chicken thighs.

-The chicken thighs have great flavor, but the lack of bone means it’ll be ready much sooner, and the lack of skin just makes this meal a tad leaner.
+The chicken thighs have great flavor, but the lack of bone means it’ll be ready much sooner.
+The lack of skin also makes this meal a tad leaner.

 If you want to prepare this meal for Sunday supper and have the time to spare, then by all means, go for the bone-in chicken.